-See the OPEN command in the Command Reference section for other parameters you can use with the /CREATE=PERMANENT qualifier.
+See the OPEN command in the Command Reference section of this chapter for other parameters you can use with the /CREATE=PERMANENT qualifier.

-- 2 Run your application at the DCL prompt, as with a non-permanent NTA device.
-The difference is that handing off the NTA device to another process and recovery of a broken connection are enhanced. - 3 In handing off the NTA device to another process, you may wish to change its protection: - In VMS 5, use SET PROTECTION, or SET DEVICE /ACL. - VMS 6 replaces these commands with SET SECURITY /PROTECTION= /ACL.
+- 2. Run your application at the DCL prompt, as with a non-permanent NTA device.
+The difference is that handing off the NTA device to another process and recovery of a broken connection are enhanced. - 3.
+In handing off the NTA device to another process, you may wish to change its protection: - In VMS 5, use SET PROTECTION, or SET DEVICE /ACL - VMS 6 and higher replaces these commands with SET SECURITY / PROTECTION= /ACL

-Example 12-6 Setting up a Permanent NTA Device
+Setting up a Permanent NTA Device:

-'''

-TELNET>OPEN MARGE 7 /LOGICAL=MY_PORT -
+TELNET>OPEN MARGE 7 /LOGICAL=MY_PORT -TELNET>/CREATE=(PERMANENT,INTERVAL=10,RETRIES=10) %TCPWARE_TELNET-I-CREATED, NTA1: created

-TELNET>/CREATE=(PERMANENT,INTERVAL=10,RETRIES=10)

-%TCPWARE_TELNET-I-CREATED, NTA1: created

-$ @MY APPLICATION MY PORT

-'''